yushisalvador/yushisalvador/README.md

 - Python
 - Typescript

 I am currently learning how to build a mobile app with React Native, and also exploring Vue & Nuxt.
+I'm also lookign for a new job opportunity, and also volunteering as a Frontend Engineer at Mamoru.

 #### Interests:
 - New frameworks 👀